sys-bio/tellurium/docs/antimony.rst

 The most common way to use Antimony is to create a reaction network, where processes are defined wherein some elements are consumed and other elements are created.
-Using the language of SBML, the processes are called 'reactions' and the elements are called 'species', but any set of processes and elements may be modeled in this way.
+Using the language of SBML, the processes are called ‘reactions’ and the elements are called ‘species’, but any set of processes and elements may be modeled in this way.
 The syntax for defining a reaction in Antimony is to list the species being consumed, separated by a ``+``, followed by an arrow ``->``, followed by another